bensu/basic-om-tut/Intermediate-Tutorial.md

 This will start up the Datomic transactor.

-Now in some other directory run the following to generate the tutorial from the `om-async-tut` Lein template:
+Now in some other directory run the following to generate the tutorial from the `om-intermedaite-template` Lein template:

 ```
-lein new om-async-tut om-async
+lein new om-intermedaite-template om-async
 ```

 `cd` into `om-async` and launch a Lein repl with `lein repl`.
 Once the